How TV Ads Can Define a Business for Life

 This means that the first three seconds of any video you make must matter.
 Skip drawn-out introductions and instead focus on gaining that disruption.
 Once the audience takes notice, you can move on to your message.

 The first few seconds of “This Girl Can,” a 2015 advertisement by Sport England meant to inspire women to play sports, features a woman walking toward a pool and adjusting the bottom of her bikini.
-Unlike in conventional fitness-themed ads, the woman in the shot is not thin or muscular–she is of average built.
-In the year this ad was released, there was very little representation in terms of body shape and sizes, so the image was instantly compelling.
+Unlike in conventional fitness-themed ads, the woman in the shot is not thin or muscular–she is of average build.
+In the year this ad was released, there was very little representation in terms of body shape and size, so the image was instantly compelling.

 The music—Missy Elliott’s instantly recognizable hit “Get Your Freak On”—plays, and the ad goes on to show women of all shapes, sizes, and abilities exercising and playing sports.